 This cranberry ketchup will really shine as a condiment for game, pork and poultry.

-Consider making turkey meatballs and using cranberry ketchup as a dipping sauce.
+Consider making turkey meatballs and using this as a dipping sauce.
+Or dip your polenta fries in it.

 Or roast some venison and use this in the sauce or as a glaze.